Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-The name and IP address range for each subnet in the virtual networks.
+The name, IP address range, network security group and route table for each subnet in the virtual networks.

 - Default value: `   `